Oluoladio/monitoringapp/README.md

 Python 3 installed.
 Docker and Kubectl installed.

-Part 1: Deploying the Flask Application Locally:
+# Part 1: Deploy the Flask Application Locally:

  Step 1: Clone the code from the repository: git clone <repository_url>